Singhania0687/Singhania0687/README.md

 <br>

-  Passionate **AI Engineer | Ex-SDE | Founder** with a strong background in **Software Development, AI, and Cloud Technologies**.
+  ## Founder with a strong background in **Software Development, AI, and Cloud Technologies**.
 I specialize in solving complex problems, optimizing systems, and building scalable AI-driven applications.

 ---